-In the simulated tracking domain, the cognitive system obtains reports about moving objects in a 10×10 discrete grid.
+In the simulated tracking domain, the cognitive system obtains reports about moving objects in a 10x10 discrete grid.
 This grid constitutes the world, and is fully observable, with one caveat described below.
 The objects' movements are random walks.
-At each time step, each object makes a fixed number of random one-step movements, which we call grid steps (diagonals not allowed).
+At each time step, each object makes a fixed number of random 1-step movements, which we call grid steps (diagonals not allowed).
 Virtual sensors report the final location of each object's walk in that time step.
 No two objects are allowed to occupy the same grid cell at the completion of their walk.
 Thus, there is no need to handle merges and splits.

 For simplicity, each object bears a unique color.
 An object's color is a stand-in for any variety of more realistic object features that support its identification.
 However, the center 50% of the grid is watched only by sensors that do not detect color.
 All objects in that area are seen as gray, and are therefore indistinguishable.
 The outer 50% is watched by sensors that do report color.
 When objects move into this outer area, they can be identified.
-The presence of this gray area introduces the possibility of anomalies due to mis-tracking.
-The upper diagrams of Figure 2 illustrate an anomaly of this sort.
 Noisy reports are simulated by introducing fake reports which describe non-existent objects and by distorting (randomly modifying) reports about actual objects.
-Each object report has a certain chance of distortion, which in our experiments ranged from 0% to 30%.
-The lower diagrams of Figure 2 illustrate an anomaly due to noise.
+Each object report has a Noise % chance of distortion, which in our experiments ranged from 0% to 30%.
+Two examples of anomalies are shown in Figure 2.